 Take a look at your inventory and labor expenses.
 These are two of the highest costs for restaurant owners, so it’s important to consider how you can optimize these areas and reduce your spending in the short term.

 You may need to reallocate labor and adjust your scheduling based on current demand.
-You will likely need to reduce hours for employees, and reallocate your front-of-house labor to different areas.
-You may also want to pair down your menu to the most popular items, and try to stretch your inventory further by offering items that use many similar ingredients.
+Plus, you will likely need to reduce hours for employees, and reallocate your front-of-house labor to different areas.
+Another tip is to pair down your menu to the most popular items, and stretch your inventory by offering meals using similar ingredients.
 That way, you can cut back on ingredients that are only used for one or two items on the menu.

 Expand Fulfillment Options